Fares-pr0g/Fares-pr0g/README.md

 # 👋 Hi there, I'm Fares!
 ## 💫 About Me:
-🔭 I’m currently working on Full-stack and ML projects<br>
+🔭 I’m currently working on a movie lister app!
+Stay tuned for deployment!!<br>
 🌱 I’m currently learning Node.js and express.js<br>
 👯 I’m looking to collaborate on full-stack ML projects<br>
 📫 How to reach me: elabed.fares.2004@gmail.com